top of page

 Wuthering Heights: If I Was 18 I Would've Written A Song About It Too ★★★★

-Okay, maybe not 18, but that's how old Kate Bush was when she wrote her song inspired by the book, and I'm trying to illustrate a point here.
+Okay, maybe not 18, but that's how old Kate Bush was when she wrote her song of the same name, and I'm trying to make a point here.

-I imagine if I had read Emily Brontë's Wuthering Heights as a teenager obsessed with moody boys and Chuck and Blair's relationship in Gossip Girl, I would have romanticised the hell out of Cathy and Heathcliff.
+I imagine if I had read Emily Brontë's Wuthering Heights as a teenager, obsessed with moody boys and Chuck and Blair's relationship from Gossip Girl, I would have romanticised the hell out of Cathy and Heathcliff.
 But when reading about their twisted love as an adult it is hard to look past all the toxicity.
 The key to enjoying this book as a whole is putting any ideas of healthy relationships aside and going in with an open mind.
-You have to get on board with ghosts and understand that if you ask your dad to bring you back a gift from his trip to Liverpool, he will return with an orphan.
+You have to believe that ghosts are real, and understand that if you ask your dad to bring you back a gift from his trip to Liverpool, he will return with an orphan.

 One of the main criticisms I've heard about this book is that there is no one to root for, that everyone is unlikable and irredeemably immoral.
 But I think that Brontë illustrates to us exactly why her characters behave the way they do.
 Each of them are the result of their circumstance and upbringing, the events of which mould them into the people they are.
-Apart from Hindley, who is just unbearable, I found myself reading each character with a level of understanding, rather than pure frustration.
+Apart from Hindley, who is a little shit for the sake of it, I found myself reading each character with a level of understanding, rather than unwavering frustration.
 Heathcliff's vengeance seems somewhat inevitable considering he is treated so poorly as a child.
-We cant help but mourn for him when the one person that makes him feel special choses somebody else.
-Cathy's behaviour is a little harder to find an excuse for, it is seemingly just in her blood, but I couldn't help but like her because I am a sucker for an anarchistic woman.
+We can't help but mourn for him when Cathy, the one person that makes him feel special choses somebody else.
+At times Cathy's behaviour is a little harder to excuse, it is seemingly just in her blood, but I can't help but like her because I am a sucker for an anarchistic woman.

 Like many first time readers of Wuthering Heights I was surprised to find that it is told from the perspective of two side characters, Nelly and Mr. Lockwood.
 Make no mistake, this is a Nelly Dean appreciation page, but its hard not to feel somewhat disconnected from the narrative when its told (mostly) through her retelling.
 She is very much involved in the novel's events, but there is only so much depth she can access when it comes to Heathcliff and Cathy, leaving gaps in our understanding of their relationship.
 At times this works in the novel's favour, as their rare moments of tenderness are made all the more beautiful.
 Lines like, “he's more myself than I am.
 Whatever our souls are made of, his and mine are the same” would quickly become melodramatic if they were on every other page, but their scarcity grants them authenticity.